Kuthetha Nathi is a registered non-profit organisation with the Department of Social Development. We are constituted with three board members.

 At Kuthetha Nathi / Talk to Us, we are committed to developing a respected training framework that may equip and nurture community counsellors, guiding their efforts toward impactful community outreach.
 Through compassion, capacity-building, and connection, we aim to strengthen a network of care that reaches those most in need.

-The Truck Model
+The Kuthetha Nathi Organogram - The Truck Model

-The engine represents our board members.
+The truck model describes the organogram of our organisation.
+The engine represents our chairperson and board members.
 The operational manager sits in the driver's seat with her team in the back of the truck doing all the organising.
 The wheels of our truck represent where the main work actually happens - on the ground!
-The hubs of the wheels represent our important supervisors - registered professionals who supervise our community counsellors.
-There are approximately four to five counsellors for every one supervisor.
-These are represented by the spokes of the wheel.
-Each counsellor may see between one to three clients at any one time.
-The community is where the tyre hits the ground - these are the various communities that the hubs serve around the country.
+The hubs of the wheels represent our important supervisors - registered professionals with the Health Professions Society of South Africa (HPCSA) who supervise our community counsellors.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.